 To get in touch with the group please contact us.

-The GB INNS Strategy provides a framework on how to minimise the risks posed by invasive non-native species.
-The strategy sets out the key aims and actions to deliver a co-ordinated approach for addressing the threats posed by invasive non-native species.
+The GB Invasive Non-native Species Strategy provides a framework on how to minimise the risks posed by INNS.
+The strategy sets out key aims and actions for addressing the threats posed by INNS.
+The current strategy covers 2015 to 2020 and replaces the first strategy published in 2018.

-There are a number of groups active in Wales tackling invasive species including the Dee Invasive Non-Native Species Project.
-The project is a catchment-wide partnership initiative which aims to coordinate the control and monitoring of invasive non-native species (INNS) within the Dee catchment to ensure a joined up approach to INNS management is delivered.
+There are a number of Local Action Groups active in Wales tackling invasive species including the Dee Invasive Non-Native Species Project.
+The project is a catchment-wide partnership initiative which aims to coordinate the control and monitoring of invasive non-native species (INNS) within the Dee catchment to ensure a joined-up approach to INNS management is delivered.

 The Wales Invasive Non-Native Species Group maintains a list of Priority Species for Action in Wales.
 This list can be used to help focus action on INNS in Wales.
 Species are listed under three categories – prevention priority species (those not yet in the wild but likely to arrive), management priority species (those present in the wild in low numbers) and long-term management priority species (those established in the wild)

 Biosecurity is about lowering the risk of introducing or spreading INNS (and other harmful organisms such as disease) in the wild.

 When visiting sites with water follow these steps: